Hmute/ExcelUserDoc/docs/Task3.md

-6. Format the cells under label “date” by going to the drop down menu on the “Number” sub section and set it to “Long Date”
+6. [Format](Glossary.md) the cells under label “date” by going to the drop down menu on the “Number” sub section and set it to “Long Date”
 ![Task3 Image](Assets/Task3/Task3_5.png)
  Again, data format can be done before inputting data.
 This will make the input data into date format.
 The Date input must have three sections divided by slash or dash in order to work, but date usually follows the date format(YYYYMMDD).
 ![Task3 Image](Assets/Task3/Task3_5B.png)
 ![Task3 Image](Assets/Task3/Task3_5C.png)

-## Creating a check box
+## Creating a checklist
 !!! note "Info"
     <i class="fas fa-info-circle"></i> Check box is under the "Developer" Tab, but we need to manually add it, as it is not provided in Excel by default.